llctrautmann/Obsidian/000 Concepts/Vectors Subspaces.md

 `same as 2.`

 ##### Note:
-*Mentally there is some connection to [[Notes on Probability Theory#Sigma Algebras]].
+*Mentally there is some connection to [[000 Background Probability Theory#Sigma Algebras]].
 I do not want to work with things that behave pathologically mathematically in general.*